bapturp/toolsandco/README.md

 ### Setup the .env file

 This project require some environment variables to run, it reads the file `.env` on startup.
-An example file is provided `.env.example`, rename this file to `env` and fill it:
+An example file is provided `.env.example`.

 **Environment variables:**